If you’re here looking for one thing, in particular, check out the Table of Contents to make things easier for you.

-In a world that is ever-changing, it is difficult to find any industry that has shown growth consistently, but gaming industry sticks out like an iceberg in the ocean.
-With the market worth expected to be $90 billion by the year 2020, game design industry refrains from slowing down!
+In a world that is ever-changing, it is difficult to find any industry that has shown growth consistently, but the gaming industry sticks out like an iceberg in the ocean.
+With the market worth expected to be $90 billion by the year 2020, the game design industry refrains from slowing down!

-Not only does a career in this industry break the shackles of a 9 to 5 office job, but it also gives a platform to express your passion.
+Not only does a game design career break the shackles of a 9 to 5 office job, but it also gives you a platform to express your passion.
 Continue reading this career guide to find out everything you need to know before starting your career as a game designer.

 After the designer has thoroughly set up the concept with drawings, other members of the team can do their part.
 The game artists create images that will appear in the finished game, and the programmers bring these ideas on-screen with their code.

 We absolutely need diversity in game designers.
-And not just diversity of gender, but diversity of cultures, of ethnicity, of sexuality.
+And not just the diversity of gender, but diversity of cultures, ethnicity, of sexuality.
 If we want to reach beyond the audience, we have to bring in more players, and to bring in more players we've got to bring in people who might be able to reach those players.

 Depending on the region, course duration, certification, and other factors, the total cost of a course in game design can vary from 2 lakhs to 15 lakhs.

 Graduate Level courses in Game Art and Design include –